Detect Blood Vessels During Surgery in Order to Prevent Unintended Intraoperative Bleeding

 SafeSnips™ is a forward-thinking technology that puts sense into surgical cutting tools.
 By integrating blood vessel detection technology with existing surgical cutting tools, SafeSnips can find vessels at risk of uncontrolled bleeding even where tactile feedback is unavailable.
 By utilizing near-infrared (NIR) spectroscopy sensors integrated into the tips of cutting tools, such as energy devices, SafeSnips identify the presence and diameter of blood vessels in the immediate cutting area.
 The surgeon will be alerted via video monitors currently used in the operating room

-BriteSeed, the BriteSeed logo, SafeSnips, and the SafeSnips logo are registered trademarks of BriteSeed, LLC.
+Briteseed and the Briteseed logo are registered trademarks of Briteseed, LLC.

 Copyright © 2017 Briteseed, LLC.
 All rights reserved.